rg-engineering/ioBroker.vis-2-widgets-weather-and-heating/README.md

 ## Changelog

 ### **WORK IN PROGRESS**
-* (René) dependencies updated and bug fix based on adapter checker
+* (René) dependencies updated and bug fix based on adapter checker and linter

 ### 1.1.3 (2025-09-06)
 * (René) dependencies updated and bug fix based on adapter checker